ossf/tac/TI-reports/2024/2024-Q3-BEST-WG.md

 <img align="top" src="https://github.com/ossf/wg-best-practices-os-developers/blob/main/img/OpenSSF%20Dev%20Best%20Practices%20Projects%20Relations.png">

 The group continues to be active and is working on several simultaneous projects aligned with our Mission & Vision.
-Attendence generally is down, and several former key contributors no longer attend meetings.
+Attendance generally is down, and several former key contributors no longer attend meetings.

 ### Key Resources